rur/good/README.md

 This scaffold reduces the overhead of adding a GUI to your project in the following ways:

-* Minimize the code outside of Golang,
-  * Make it convenient to do templating on the server-side
-  * Use your available project code
 * Quick-start page templates:
   * Starter examples for common workflows
   * Use a suitable CSS toolkit
 * Code generation with TOML config:
   * Static plumbing code for page routes
-  * Take advantage of the compiler
+  * Take advantage of the type checker
+* Minimize code outside of Golang,
+  * Make it convenient to do templating on the server-side
+  * Use your available project code

 ### Low Cost Interactivity

-The scaffold server is able to render parts of a page layout.
-Many modern UX requirements can be satisfied using fragments to update the browser DOM.
-This reduces the need to expose APIs, eliminating some of the complexity of a typical webapp.
+The scaffold server is able to serve HTML fragments that passively update the current page layout.
+Many modern UX requirements can be satisfied with fragment DOM updates while keeping business logic entirely on the sever side.
+This reduces the reliance on APIs to support a modern user journey, avoiding some of the overhead of a typical webapp.

 Partial rendering is configured using the `_partial` or `_fragment` flags in the Routemap config file.